ruyd/Concentrate/README.md

 [Get for Edge](https://microsoftedge.microsoft.com/addons/detail/mmlolmfkhnilblibmnalmkinojfpcckh)

-This addon is forever free of charge with no interest in data collection or selling.
+_This addon is forever free of charge with no interest in data collection or selling.
+Not everyone can afford Premium.
+I really hope it also helps your studies and peace of mind._

 [Privacy](PRIVACY.TXT)